Uberspace/manual/source/background-http-stack.rst

-.. _httpstack:

 ##########
 HTTP Stack
 ##########

-A couple hundred users per host, a few domains each, security headers, HTTPS with let's encrypt, websocket, pass-through, :ref:`web backends <backends>`, htaccess.. at some point a web setup reaches a point, when there are too many feature to handle them all with just one web server software.
+A couple hundred users per host, a few domains each, security headers, HTTPS with let's encrypt, websocket, pass-through, :doc:`web backends <web-backends>`, htaccess.. at some point a web setup reaches a point, when there are too many feature to handle them all with just one web server software.
 That's why we're employing two of them back-to-back: nginx_ and `Apache httpd`_.